Our old-fashioned lessons about life

 Our boys rake the yard.
 They tend to livestock.
 They do their homework and get to bed on time.
 And this adds shape to life, so they become men of purpose and integrity, one little step at a time.

-Many of the first residents of Boys Home had little or no education when they arrived.
+Many of the first students of Boys Home had little or no education when they arrived.
 But they did know work.

 In 1906, boys pitching in with chores was an important part of keeping this place running, and work remains a big part of life here.
 And it means much more than an attractive, well-kept campus … it introduces the boys to the importance of discipline driven by values.